Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Easy Instances of Finding Second Order Stationarity in Constrained Optimization: A Second Order Frank-Wolfe Algorithm

 Assuming that \eqref{eq:subProblemQL} can be solved efficiently for a given $\mathcal{F}$, a natural question to ask is as follows:

-In this section, we answer this question affirmatively by proposing a polynomial time algorithm for finding $(\epsilon_g,\epsilon_H)$ second order stationary point of problem~\eqref{eq:General-Cons-Optimization-Prob} assuming that a quadratic optimization problem of the form~\eqref{eq:subProblemQL} can be solved efficiently at each iteration.
-The proposed algorithm can be viewed as a simple second order generalization of the Frank--Wolfe algorithm proposed in \cite{lacoste2016convergence}.
-In particular, in addition to the first order Frank--Wolfe direction computed by solving~(\ref{eq:X_k}) at $\bx_k$, we also compute a second-order descent direction by solving (\ref{eq:psi_k}) at each iteration.
-Then we dynamically choose the direction that potentially offers more reduction in the objective value.
+In this section, we answer this question affirmatively by proposing a polynomial time algorithm for finding an $(\epsilon_g,\epsilon_H)$ second order stationary point of problem~\eqref{eq:General-Cons-Optimization-Prob} assuming that a quadratic optimization problem of the form~\eqref{eq:subProblemQL} can be solved efficiently at each iteration.
+The proposed algorithm can be viewed as a simple second order generalization of the Frank-Wolfe algorithm proposed in \cite{lacoste2016convergence}.
+In particular, in addition to the first order Frank-Wolfe direction computed by solving~(\ref{eq:X_k}) at $\bx_k$, we also compute a second-order descent direction by solving (\ref{eq:psi_k}) at each iteration.
+Then we dynamically choose the direction that potentially offers a more significant predicted reduction in the objective value.
 This dynamic method was used in \cite{curtis2017exploiting} to design an algorithm for unconstrained optimization problems.
-They show convergence to an $(\epsilon_g, \epsilon_H)$-second-order stationary points with complexity ${\cal O}(\max\{\epsilon_g^{-2}, \epsilon_H^{-3})\})$.
+They show convergence to $(\epsilon_g, \epsilon_H)$-second-order stationary points with complexity ${\cal O}(\max\{\epsilon_g^{-2}, \epsilon_H^{-3})\})$.
 Our proposed algorithm adapts this method to the constrained scenario while maintaining the same convergence guarantees and complexity bounds.